MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/apac-ind-cash-registers.md

 ### Scenario 2: Sell taxable goods to a consumer

 When you sell to unregistered customers, the sales are referred to as *business-to-consumer* (B2C) sales.
 Tax is calculated in the same manner for B2B and B2C sales.
-The customer will be selected as **Consumer** if the customer master is maintained with the address in Retail headquarters.

 1. Sign in to the POS.
 2. Enter an item, and then select **Enter**.